Compare private hire cover with Utility Saving Expert

-The type of car you drive, the area where you live and the area you plan to cover for work will all impact the range of quotes you receive from insurers.
+The type of car you drive, the area where you live and the area you plan to cover for work will all impact the range of quotes you receive from private hire insurers.
 Information about you and your driving history also influence what sort of deals you'll be offered.
 Some of these factors can't easily be changed.
 However, there are a number of things you can put in place to encourage better quotes from insurance providers.

 In addition to shopping around for the best deals, you can aim to reduce premiums by:

 If you are able to park your car in a safe area, preferably on a driveway instead of the side of a busy street, you can reduce your insurance premiums.
 This is because you reduce the chances of having your vehicle hit by a careless driver whilst it's parked or targeted by criminals, which tells insurers you'd be less likely to make a claim.
-Keeping your car safe whilst you're off-duty can lead to more affordable cover whilst you work.
+Keeping your car safe whilst you're off-duty can lead to more affordable quote and cover whilst you work.

 Whilst monthly insurance payments might be practical, choosing to pay for an entire year's cover in one go will reduce the amount you pay in the long run.
 Insurance payments made annually rather than monthly almost always save money because this is more convenient for the insurance providers.
 As long as you can afford to pay one bulk payment per year, you'll benefit overall.
 Annual payments are also a good catalyst for ensuring you compare policies instead of rolling on year-on-year, prompting you to switch to a cheaper deal when renewal is coming up.

 As with all car insurance, your provider will offer quotes in line with the associated costs of the vehicle you want to cover.
-The make, model and age of your minicab will all contribute to how much you pay.
+The make, model and age of your taxi will all contribute to how much you pay.
 You'll find that a reliable car with cheaper parts will get you a better deal than a high-end motor with a large engine that is more costly to fix, should you claim on your insurance.

 There are three levels of cover offered for private hire taxi insurance: